Course and Supervisor:

 2010-2013: BA in Religious Studies, The Chinese University of Hong Kong

 My general research interests revolve around representations of the erotic, females, and taboos.
-I began studying late imperial Chinese erotic fictions for my MPhil thesis, in which I explored the images of Buddhist monks as represented in selected erotic fictions.
+I began studying late imperial Chinese erotic novels for my MPhil thesis, in which I investigated the images of Buddhist monks in selected erotic novels.
 For my DPhil thesis, I have shifted my focus to the representation of female bodies and female inter-relationships, in particular to the stereotypes of women from different background, and the instability of their relationship irrespective to their presumed social status.
-I am looking forward to continue exploring this genre of text as well as expanding my research to late imperial Chinese writings on menstruation in future.
+Beyond my doctoral research, I am looking forward to further explore the topic of sexuality, women's everyday life, and the perceptions of menstruation in pre-modern China.

 Recent Publications and/or Conferences: